 - There are tax advantages to deferring all or part of the money, or

 - The defendant offers a larger sum of money if paid overtime.

 To help you better understand how structured settlements work in a Nevada injury case, our Las Vegas personal injury lawyers discuss the following, below:

 - 1. What is a structured settlement?

-- 2. When is a structured settlement used?
+- 2. When is it used in Nevada?